-Microcode1 for the 3174 Establishment Controller is on a purchased diskette.
+Microcode1 for the 3174 Establishment Controller is on purchased diskettes.
 This microcode can be copied from a diskette onto a fixed disk (with the exception of some RPQ microcode on diskettes that can be merged) as separate diskette images.
 Diskettes and fixed disks are used to load and store the operational microcode and customization data.